 Robert Harvey-Gibson 1919: 10

 ‘The gathering twilight of biology was only briefly illuminated by the strangely isolated genius of Galen before the darkness that lasted practically unbroken for more than a thousand years.’ . . . ‘ . . .
 Theophrastus’s grand synthesis was almost forgotten and the science of botany had degenerated into a drug list.
 Throughout the Middle Ages botanical theory was a blank page in knowledge and teaching.
-Following the loss of Theophrastus’s works. . . . the result, not the cause, of the decline of interest in botany, but the disappearance of what was effectively the only existing textbook inevitably hastened the decline, as at a later period it retarded the rebirth, of scientific enquiry into plants’
+The loss of Theophrastus’s works (the result, not the cause, of the decline of interest in botany) removed what was effectively the only existing textbook on botany and it inevitably hastened the decline, as at a later period it retarded the rebirth, of scientific enquiry into plants’

 Philosophy, like other academic disciplines has, in the course of history, sired many children: what was one, is now many.
 So . . . we have the philosophy of science, the philosophy of mathematics, the philosophy of history and so on.
 The philosophy of biology, as it emerged in universities, split off from the philosophy of science in the 1960s and 70s – but, as yet, there is no distinct philosophy of botany with its own journals and scientific community: its philosophical problems have been drawn into those of biology in general.